 MoveSpring offers nine different challenge modules.
-Modules include Basic Individual Modes which allow participants to compete individually or aim to meet personal goals, Team and Group Modes that combine all participant data together for cumulative scores, and Advanced Challenge Modes that add an extra level of fun and engagement to your challenge!
+Modules include basic Individual Modes which allow participants to compete individually or aim to meet personal goals, Team and Group Modes that combine all participant data together for cumulative scores, Advanced Challenge Modes and Custom Activity Challenge Modes that add an extra level of fun and engagement to your challenge!

-Depending on the module you choose, goals can be based on either steps, distance, or active minutes.
+Depending on the module you choose, goals can be based on either steps, distance, active minutes, or activity completion.

 Leaderboard modules encourage users to compete for the top spot.
-Participants are ranked from high to low based on their steps or minutes moved.
+Participants are ranked from high to low based on their steps, distance, or minutes moved.
 Rankings are based on total activity or daily averages.

 Example: All 50 people in the Chicago office are competing as individuals to get the most steps over the course of May.

-Streak modules encourage healthy habits as users try to meet a step, minute, or distance goal every day for a specified period of time.
+Streak modules encourage healthy habits as users try to meet a step, distance, or minutes goal every day for a specified period of time.
 Users should try to meet their daily goal as many days in a row as possible.

 Example: Everyone in the challenge has a goal to reach 30 active minutes per day during a 14 day challenge.